clairejc/portfolio-clairejc/docs/assignments/assignment4.md

 number (phone number): one Integer

-birthday: one String
+age: one Integer

 ### Concept: Profile [Authenticating.User]
 ### State:
+id: one ProfileID

-user: one User
+userid: one UserID

 username: one String